Inverse Extended Kalman Filter -- Part I: Fundamentals: Introduction

 If the defender aims to guard against the adversary's future actions, it requires an estimate of the adversary's inference.
 This is precisely the objective of inverse Bayesian filtering.
 In (forward) Bayesian filtering, given noisy observations, a posterior distribution of the underlying state is obtained.
 An example is the KF, which provides optimal estimates of the underlying state in linear system dynamics with Gaussian measurement and process noises.
 The inverse filtering problem, on the other hand, is concerned with estimating this posterior distribution of a Bayesian filter given the noisy measurements of the posterior.
 An example of such a system is the recently introduced inverse Kalman filter (I-KF) \cite{krishnamurthy2019how}.
 Note that, historically, the Wiener filter -- a special case of KF when the process is stationary -- has long been used for frequency-domain inverse filtering for deblurring in image processing \cite{biemond1990iterative}.
 Further, some early works \cite{kalman1964linear} have investigated the inverse problem of finding cost criterion for a control policy.

 Although KF and its continuous-time variant Kalman-Bucy filter \cite{kalman1961new} are highly effective in many practical applications, they are optimal for only linear and Gaussian models.
 In practice, many engineering problems involve non-linear processes \cite{haykin2004kalman,simon2006optimal}.
 In these cases, a \textit{linearized KF} is used, wherein the states of a linear system represent the deviations from a nominal trajectory of a non-linear system.
 The KF estimates the deviations from the nominal trajectory and obtains an estimate of the states of the non-linear system.
 The linearized KF is extended to directly estimate the states of a non-linear system in the extended KF (EKF) \cite{schmidt1966application}.
 The linearization is locally at the state estimates through Taylor series expansion.
 This is very similar to the Volterra series filters \cite{zaknich2005principles} that are non-linear counterparts of adaptive linear filters.
+Besides the traditional state estimation applications, EKF has also been considered in learning applications like dual and joint estimation of state and parameters\cite{haykin2004kalman}, parameter optimization for fuzzy logic systems\cite{khanesar2011extended} and training neural networks\cite{simon2002training,wang2011convergence}.
+The EKF is further connected to the general approximate Bayesian inference approaches in machine learning, wherein the EKF may be viewed as a member of a general class of Gaussian filters that assume a Gaussian distributed conditional probability density.
+The mean and covariance of the assumed density are then updated recursively using the observations.
+These Gaussian filtering approaches are a special case of assumed density filtering (ADF)\cite{maybeck1982stochastic} or online Bayesian learning\cite{opper1999bayesian}, which sequentially computes the approximate posterior distribution of the underlying state.
+Expectation propagation is a further extension of ADF where new observations are also used to refine the previous approximations iteratively \cite{minka2013expectation}.